gammasim/simtools/docs/source/mc_model.rst

 In this section you find reference documentation for the modules related to the MC Model.

-The simtools description of the MC Model has the :ref:`Telescope Model` module (and its main class TelescopeModel) as its central element.
+The simtools description of the MC Model has the :ref:`telescope_model` module (and its main class TelescopeModel) as its central element.
 The TelescopeModel class provides a representation of a telescope in terms of the MC Model.
 A TelescopeModel is basically defined by its telescope name